JLESC/jlesc.github.io/_projects/energy_autonomic.md

 {% person rutten_e %} visited ANL for two days to make progress on the project on April 18-19 2019.

-Once international travel can resume, we plan for {% person cerf_s %} to visit ANL.
+Once international travel can resume, we plan for several members to visit ANL.

 ## Impact and publications

-First publication under evaluation.

 {% bibliography --cited --file jlesc.bib %}